 The coronation ceremony for the rulers was held in the main cathedral of the Moscow Kremlin when the future sovereign would be blessed

-Peter the Great was the whole époque in the Russian history.
-Military and civil orders, new items of tableware (tea, coffee sets), new men's and women’s outfits were borrowed from Europe in his time.
-The coronation dress of Catherine I, Peter's wife proves these innovations.
-Short sleeves, low-cut neckline, a narrowed waist, a wide bell-shaped skirt - everything due to the European fashion.
-The whole coronation "wardrobe" of Russian Empresses is shown here including the 47 centimeter in waist wedding dress of Catherine the Great.
+Peter the Great is a dominating force in Russian history.
+Military and civil orders, new items of tableware (tea and coffee sets), and even men and women’s fashions were taken from Europe because of his influence.
+Even the coronation dress of Catherine I, Peter's wife, was subject to these innovations - short sleeves, a low-cut neckline, a narrowed waist, a wide bell-shaped skirt – all of which were taken from European fashion.
+The entire collection of the coronation outfits of Russian Empresses is shown here, including the 47cm waist-span wedding dress of Catherine the Great.

-Once again you will be amazed by a big collection of royal carriages decorated with paintings, adorned with gems, upholstered with precious fabrics.
-Horses harnessed in such carriages were beautifully decorated during the ceremonial processions.
-The harness was often made of gold and silver incrusted with precious stones.
-Most of these items were made in the Kremlin workshops the main of which was the Armoury.
-It produced arms and armour both for ceremonial needs and military ones.
-It gave the name to the whole museum which obtained the status of Imperial Museum in the early 19th century .
+You will be amazed by the large collection of royal carriages decorated with paintings, adorned with gems, upholstered with precious fabrics.
+Horses harnessed to these carriages would also be tacked up with items made of gold and silver and encrusted with precious stones.
+Most of these items were made in the Kremlin workshops, the leading producer being the Armoury.
+It produced arms and armor both for ceremonial needs and military ones and later gave its name to the whole museum.

-Take in account that at high season tickets can be sold out.
-It is better to buy them in advance or to book a guided tour with our Moscow tour guide.
+Those interested in the secrets of the Faberge Easter Eggs or any of the other treasures should definitely visit the Armoury Chamber.
+Please take into account that at the high season tickets can be sold out.
+It is better to buy them in advance or to book a Kremlin guided tour with our Moscow tour guide.

 Armoury museum visit might appear a highlight of your Moscow tour so we highly recommend including it in our main programs (Moscow in 1 day, Moscow in 2-3 days, Moscow in 4-5 days).